Deyan2306/softuni-final-exam/movie-app/docs/db_todo.md

   - [ ] Put the appropriate information in the controllers
 - [ ] Security
   - [ ] Implement Spring Security
+  - [ ] Switch the user login from Session scope to Spring security
 - [ ] Image Paths
   - [ ] Make so the images are saved in appropriate paths and displayed